enzanki-ars/rocket-league-replay-analysis/README.md

   --data_explorer       Explore the given data.
   --export_parsed_data  Export the parsed data.
   --show_field_size     Show the calculated field size.
+  --sync_to_live_recording
+                        Instead of syncing to a recording of the in-game replay, sync to a recording of the game played live.
+                        In other words, if you have recorded the game as you were playing it, set this argument to sync to that recording.
+If you recorded the replay after the game ended, do not add this argument to sync to that recording.
   --version             Print version and exit (v1.4.0-alpha1)
 ```